Morningstar, Inc. (NASDAQ:MORN) Shares Sold by Man Group plc

-Morningstar (NASDAQ:MORN) last released its earnings results on Wednesday, April 28th.
-The business services provider reported $1.73 earnings per share (EPS) for the quarter.
+Morningstar (NASDAQ:MORN) last issued its earnings results on Wednesday, April 28th.
+The business services provider reported $1.73 EPS for the quarter.
 Morningstar had a net margin of 17.46% and a return on equity of 22.36%.
-The business had revenue of $392.80 million for the quarter.
+The company had revenue of $392.80 million for the quarter.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Investors of record on Friday, July 9th will be issued a $0.315 dividend.
-The ex-dividend date of this dividend is Thursday, July 8th.
-This represents a $1.26 annualized dividend and a yield of 0.50%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
+Stockholders of record on Friday, July 9th will be paid a $0.315 dividend.
+This represents a $1.26 dividend on an annualized basis and a dividend yield of 0.50%.
+The ex-dividend date is Thursday, July 8th.

 Morningstar, Inc provides independent investment research services in North America, Europe, Australia, and Asia.
 The company offers web-based tools; investment data, fundamental equity and manager research, private capital markets research, credit and fund rating, and index, as well as environmental, social, and governance (ESG) rating services; and investment offerings, including managed investment products, publicly listed and private companies, fixed income securities, and real-time global market data for financial advisors, asset managers, retirement plan providers and sponsors, and individual and institutional investors.